 Transportation.
 We flew direct from LAX to Narita International.
 We took the Narita Express (a train) from the airport into Tokyo, which took about 90 minutes.
 From there, we took the Tokyo metro to a station closer to our hotel, and walked from there.
 We relied on the metro a lot (which was very smooth and easy to use), and only used a taxi on our last day, since it was raining.
 Ryan will go into more detail about the transportation logistics.

 Food.
 Amazing.
-We had some of the best food in Tokyo – an unforgettable sushi dinner at Sushi Iwa and ramen in the Golden Gai area were the highlights.
+We had some of the best food in Tokyo – an unforgettable sushi dinner at sushi houston Iwa and ramen in the Golden Gai area were the highlights.
 Everywhere we turned there was a sushi place – serving fresh fish that was caught locally and purchased at the fish market.
 Even the department stores and train stations had restaurants.
 It really was amazing, and I wish we had more time in Tokyo just so we could experience more of the food.

 A food court (and grocery store!) in the basement of a department store.